I'm a member

 DESCRIPTIONMyoelectric prostheses are powered by electric motors with an external power source.
 The joint movement of an upper limb prosthesis (e.g., hand, wrist, and/or elbow) is driven by microchip-processed electrical activity in the muscles of the remaining limb stump.

-Upper limb prostheses are used for amputations at any level from above the wrist to the shoulder.
+Upper limb prostheses are used for amputations at any level from above the hand to the shoulder.
 The need for a prosthesis can occur for a number of reasons, including trauma, surgery, or congenital anomalies.
-The primary goals of the upper limb prosthesis are to restore natural appearance and function.
+The primary goals of the upper limb prostheses are to restore natural appearance and function.
 Achieving these goals also requires sufficient comfort and ease of use for continued acceptance by the wearer.
-The difficulty of achieving these diverse goals with an upper arm prosthesis increases as the level of amputation (hand, wrist, elbow and shoulder), and thus the complexity of joint movement, increases.
+The difficulty of achieving these diverse goals with an upper arm prosthesis increases with the level of amputation (digits, hand, wrist, elbow, shoulder), and thus the complexity of joint movement, increases.

 Upper limb prostheses are classified into 3 categories depending on the means of generating movement at the joints: passive, body-powered and electrically-powered movement.
 All 3 types of prostheses have been in use for over 30 years; each possesses unique advantages and disadvantages.